minikin/minikin/README.md

 - __Specialties:__ Cross-platform development with **Flutter/Dart** and web services development with **Rust**.

-- __Interests:__ Web3, Distributed Systems, Blockchain, and Machine Learning.
+- __Interests:__ Web3, Distributed Systems, Blockchain, Functional Programming, and Machine Learning.

 - You can find me on Twitter [@minikin](https://twitter.com/minikin).